 Hobby vs Business Losses for Tax Purposes

-A good many freelance businesses incur losses, and business losses reduce taxable income.
-That's a good thing because it means you pay less in taxes.
-If you also have a day job for which you're paid as an employee on Form W-2, a business loss could mean that you receive a bigger refund compared to someone who earned the same amount of wages but did not have a freelance gig side business.
+A good many freelance businesses incur losses, and business losses reduce taxable income so you pay less in taxes.
+A business loss could mean that you receive a bigger refund if you also have a day job for which you're paid as an employee on Form W-2, compared to someone who earned the same amount of wages but did not have a freelance gig side business.

 The Hobby Loss Rule of Thumb

 This rule places a huge burden of proof on young businesses.
 On the one hand, the IRS expects new businesses to incur a loss.
 It's normal for a business to have a year or two of losses before becoming profitable.
-On the other hand, it's likely that a business could have several years of losses before ever making a profit.
+On the other hand, it can potentially disqualify you from claiming a business expense deduction.

 Other Factors Contribute